 The Office of Gift Planning at the Texas A&M Foundation works with passionate individuals who wish to leave a legacy at Texas A&M University.
 Gift methods and size options range from person to person, but no matter the size, each gift signifies a commitment that will always be felt in Aggieland.

 Heritage membership in the A&M Legacy Society is the Foundation’s way of celebrating and honoring those who have included Texas A&M in their estate plans.
-Members receive an invitation to annual appreciation events as well as recognition in Legacy Hall at the Jon L. Hagler Center and on the Foundation’s website.
+Members receive an invitation to annual appreciation events as well as special mailings and opportunities to network with fellow Aggies.

 To become a Heritage Member, an individual names the Foundation as the beneficiary of a planned gift of any size.
 A wide range of planned gift options are available, including bequests, trusts, life insurance gifts or charitable gift annuities, allowing you to tailor a gift to your unique financial needs and support your specific interests at Texas A&M.